-The Christchurch City Council Heritage Team has written brochures to guide you on historic walking tours - within easy walking distances - and on longer historic trails, which require the use of public transport.
+The Christchurch City Council Heritage Team has written brochures to guide you on historic walking tours with easy walking distances as well as on longer historic trails requiring the use of public transport.

 Two trails – the Inner-City Heritage Trail and the Coastal Heritage Trail – still hold traces of the first Māori peoples on the Christchurch landscape about 700 years ago.